privacore/vagus/details.md

 Default value: 8721
 Specifies which port listen and send to.

+### ttl
+Default value: 3
+This option specifies which TTL to set in the generated multicast datagrams.
+For your conveniance these are the normalt use of multicast TTLs:
+ * 0: Restricted to the same host.
+Won't be output by any interface.
+ * 1: Restricted to the same subnet.
+Won't be forwarded by a router.
+ * 2..31: Restricted to the same site/organization/department.
+ * >31: region, continents and larger scopes

 ### multicast
 Default value: none
 This item can be specified multiple times.